 You can take absolutely stunning pictures with Portrait mode on your iPhone, and this shortcut does exactly what its name promises.
 It shows you only your Portrait photos so you can quickly share them with other people.

 This shortcut converts your latest Live Photo to a video and automatically imports it to Instagram.
 So, all you have to do is write a caption and hit Post.

 3. Convert Burst to GIF

-If you’ve ever taken a photo burst with your iPhone camera and wished you could stitch it together into a GIF, then this is one shortcut you need to use.
+If you’ve ever taken burst photos with your iPhone camera and wished you could stitch them together into a GIF, then this is one shortcut you need to use.
 When you run it, you can choose from all of your photo bursts and then save the resulting GIF to your Camera Roll or share it.